yoshi-p27/GitClone/README.md

 I have written all of the code regarding this functionality, and all files relevant to it are marked with the author tag: Aayush Patel.
 These are primarily the main.java and commit.java files.
 This particular directory contains much of the infrastructure necessary to interface with the OS, which was provided to me.
 My role was implementing the logic for the above functions.

-Further, this code has been specially formatted to serve as a code sample for Tubi's Builders Program.
+Further, this code has been specially formatted to serve as a code sample.
 As such, some functionality may be limited somewhat, but personal integration testing has been successful.
 As such you will notice that there is only the initial commit, as the relevant code has been copied over from a project repo.

 ## Dependencies